Thomas Bradshaw’s Jaded Jefferson Exploits Slave Girl

 Jefferson’s words stare down at us in stone, highlighting the distance between his ideals and his practice.
 What better motto for the humor and the horror inherent in our founding ideals and his failure to live them?

 Jefferson (keen, focused Mark Anderson Phillips) keeps claiming he is against slavery and argues with other Virginians against it.
 But his actions, his condescending manners, and his lifelong slave-holding all betray his dilemma.
 It boils down to profit over people, as usual.
 But Bradshaw inserts a hint of love, here, too, which makes us shudder at the paradox.

-Bradshaw’s frame story features two charming college girls, Simone (Ella Dershowitz) and Karen (Rosa Hallett), waving a dildo, and discussing sexual issues.
-Turns out that Simone is a descendant of Sally Hemings, and they slip into the whole Jefferson/Hemings story, playing parts in the history.
+Bradshaw’s frame story features two charming college girls, Simone (Ella Dershowitz) and Karen (Rosie Hallett), waving a dildo, and discussing sexual issues.
+Turns out that Simone is a descendant of Sally Hemings, and they slip into the whole Jefferson/Hemings story, playing roles in that history.
 Benjamin Franklin (stately Robert Sicular) pops out of the closet, and the family story unfolds at whirlwind pace.

 “Thomas and Sally” sparkles with great roles, including the subtle portrayal of Sally Hemings by Tara Pacheco, who brings individuality, reflection, and grace to the role.
 Her Sally deserves a play to herself, as do her talented brothers.
 The play offers a cornucopia of rich characters, lovingly played by the first-rate cast.
 Minadakis goes for broke, flushing out fresh speculation and wit at a wicked pace.